equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 # Coordinating workflow

-The workflow above maybe is not a good case for moving your CI workflow out of Radix.
 In the example repository that we have used for this documentation we are setting secrets in Radix to be values associated with resources in Azure created for the application.
 The additional workflow steps are shown below.
 They are:

 - Log into Azure - See [here](https://github.com/Azure/login) for documentation on what the `AZURE_CREDENTIALS` should contain
 - `Get instrumentation key and connection string` - Obtains and passes on to subsequent steps the secret values to be set in Radix.
 Note that you should `add-mask` to any secret that you pass on in the workflow, to ensure that it is not exposed in the log of the workflow